Contact

 North India

-• Jiva Ayurveda offers Panchakarma and consultations with resident doctor and founder Dr Chauhan.
-Also offers an extensive list of courses (Ayurvedic Beauty, Cooking, Lifestyle Consultant, Women’s Health to name a few) and a long list of reasonably priced Ayurvedic products which they are happy to export.
-Based in Faridabad, a satellite town just South of Delhi (www.jiva.com/ayurveda).
+• Dr Chauhan is an inspirtion pioneer in bringing Ayurveda to as many people as possible globally.
+He founded Jiva Ayurveda which offers Panchakarma, consultations and courses in India and Europe.
+Courses include Ayurvedic Beauty, Cooking, Lifestyle Consultant, and Women’s Health to name a few.
+They also produce many of reasonably priced Ayurvedic products which they are happy to export.
+Jiva is based in Faridabad, a satellite town just South of Delhi.

 • AyurPak is a wonderful Ayurvedic restaurant in Rishikesh run by a husband and wife team -eating their is like being part of the family.
 The menu includes such delights as Shatavari kheer, especially good for women, rose flavoured milk for cooling down Pitta types, and home-made amla jam with semolina pancakes.
 They also offer cooking lessons.
 No web-site but address is AyurPak, Tapovan, Laxman Jhula, Rishikesh.
 Vishal Gupta is on 9897 296 399.